 The same day Bennett’s resignation letter was posted online, the Kent State chapter of TPUSA disbanded itself.
 Bennett did not respond to a request for comment from Hatewatch.

 Just 10 days earlier, on February 2, a speaking engagement at Colorado State University (CSU) in Fort Collins, Colorado, by TPUSA founder and director Charlie Kirk attracted a contingent of white nationalists from the Traditionalist Worker Party (TWP).
-In the runup to the event, anti-immigrant fliers attributed to TWP had been posted on the CSU campus, causing both CSU’s president and its local TPUSA chapter to respond.
+In the runup to the event, anti-immigrant flyers attributed to TWP had been posted on the CSU campus, causing both CSU’s president and its local TPUSA chapter to respond.

 “The TWP goes by various names online, but let me keep this simple: a Nazi is a Nazi is a Nazi.
 And the members of the Traditionalist Worker Party are unapologetic Nazis who advocate murdering all those who don’t align with their worldview,” CSU president Tony Frank wrote in a public statement.